We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 Finally, after selecting an objective and running your ad for at least two months, it’s time to build reports to show campaign performance.

-5. Choose “Save As” beside the save icon.
-Name your report and select “Schedule Email.”
+• Choose “Save As” beside the save icon.
+Name your report and select “Schedule Email”

-When running and tracking FB ads properly, you are able to extract info from ad campaigns that you can use to enhance other channels such as Paid Search, SEO, and other social platforms.
+When running and tracking Facebook ads properly, you can extract info from ad campaigns that you can use to enhance other channels such as paid, SEO, and other social platforms.

 Remember, while tracking all these metrics is vital, never lose focus on your main advertising goals.
 Evaluating Facebook’s clicks and conversions will always remain a top priority.